Myrtle Beach Weather in July

 |8 days||90 °F max. or more (32 °C)|

-Nearly every day in July warms to over 80 °F (27 °C) in Myrtle Beach.
-Temperatures of 100 °F (38 °C) or above occur here only about once a decade.
+Usually every day in July warms to over 80 °F (27 °C) in Myrtle Beach.
+Temperatures of 100 °F (38 °C) or above are not normal here.

 In most years, July does not get as cold as 60 °F (16 °C).